 The YBITS #1 contract was awarded to MCM Construction, Inc., the same contractor that completed the Oakland Touchdown (OTD) #1 contract.
 The MCM contract includes completing the remaining foundations and the bridge deck structure from the Yerba Buena Island Tunnel to the Self-Anchored Suspension (SAS) bridge's Hinge "K" closure gap (Hinge "K" closure is now part of the SAS contract).

-Work on the westbound structure was substantially completed in February 2012.
-Work is now focusing on the eastbound structure from the lower tunnel deck to the SAS bridge.
-Progress is shown in this photo on the left.
+The westbound structure was completed in February 2012.
+Work is now focusing on the eastbound structure from the lower tunnel deck to the SAS bridge and is forecast for completion in late August 2012.